astoilkov/eslint-config-strictest/readme.md

 > Super strict eslint rules for more reliable software

-This is version 0.1.0.
-Please be cautious using this rules.
-Everything is subject to change.
+⚠️ Please be cautious using this plugin.
+Everything can change until the 1.0 release.